danehale0612/RubyMovieRecommendations/README.md

 Purpose:

+To give a user an organized application to recommend movies.
+The organization is for making a watch list (a place to store movie tiles a user wants to see) and a watched list (a place to store titles a user has already seen).
+Whenever a user asked for movie recommendations it will not recommend movies that the user has sent to either list (unless the user deletes the title from their lists).

-The purpose of the project is for my Nashville Software School Capstone to show I have basic understanding of ruby (this far into my training) and can demonstrate the ability to store and retrieve information (in ruby).
+Another purpose of the project is for my Nashville Software School Capstone to show I have basic understanding of ruby (this far into my training) and can demonstrate the ability to store and retrieve information (in ruby).

 Status: